*This is a paid post

 LP and Little Man love a farm and as soon as we turned up we spotted a Super Fresh Milk vending machine – knowing right away that this would be far from a typical farm day out.
 We walked into reception where we met really friendly staff, were given activity books for the children, animal feed and a map before starting our day.

 We went around Lee Valley Park Farms as orderly as possible, following a vague route to see everything and not miss anything out.
-But, the great thing about the farm is that there isn’t just one route, you can go around in so many different directions meaning that there is a constant flow of visitors and not all trying to go the same way.
+But, the great thing about the farm is that there isn’t just one route, you can go around in so many different directions meaning that there is a constant flow of visitors and not all trying to go the same way and do the same things.
 This meant that even on a fairly busy day – as it was the school holidays – it didn’t feel as busy as it could have done.

 We started off looking at rabbits and guinea pigs in large pens and tortoises in their tortoise house indoors before playing with xylophones in a corner.
 The children loved this – it isn’t something you usually see at a farm and they really enjoyed a moment of music making.